-- Determines the reason, or mode, for the open, as described in "mi_tab_mode()" on page 5-96 - Allocates PER_STATEMENT memory for a user-data structure as described in "Persistent User Data" on page 3-5 - Opens a database connection with the DataBlade API mi_open() function

-To enable subsequent purpose functions to use the database, am_open can copy the connection handle that mi_open() returns into the user-data structure.
+- Determines the reason, or mode, for the open, as described in "mi_tab_mode()" on page 5-73 - Allocates PER_STATEMENT memory for a user-data structure as described in "Persistent User Data" on page 3-4 - Opens a database connection with the DataBlade API mi_open() function To enable subsequent purpose functions to use the database, am_open can copy the connection handle that mi_open() returns into the user-data structure.

-- Registers callback functions to handle exceptions, as described in "Handling the Unexpected" on page 3-8 - Calls the appropriate DataBlade API functions to obtain a file handle for an extspace or an LO handle for a smart large object - Calls mi_setniorows() to set the number of entries for which the database server should allocate memory am_rescan
+- Registers callback functions to handle exceptions, as described in "Handling the Unexpected" on page 3-7 - Calls the appropriate DataBlade API functions to obtain a file handle for an extspace or an LO handle for a smart large object - Calls mi_setniorows() to set the number of entries for which the database server should allocate memory am_rescan

-For more information, refer to "Building New Indexes Efficiently" on page 3-20.
+For more information, refer to "Building New Indexes Efficiently" on page 3-17.

-- Purpose function am_close - Memory allocation, callback functions, and the functions to open files or smart large objects in the IBM Informix DataBlade API Programmer's Guide - mi_tab_mode() and mi_tab_setniorows() in Chapter 5, "Descriptor Function Reference" - "Starting and Ending Processing" on page 2-7
+- Purpose function am_close - Memory allocation, callback functions, and the functions to open files or smart large objects in the IBM Informix: DataBlade API Programmer's Guide - mi_tab_mode() and mi_tab_setniorows() in Chapter 5, "Descriptor Function Reference," on page 5-1 - "Starting and Ending Processing" on page 2-4 mi_integer am_rescan(MI_AM_SCAN_DESC scanDesc) scanDesc points to the scan descriptor.

-The database server typically calls am_rescan to process a join or subquery that requires multiple scans on the same tableindex.
+The database server typically calls am_rescan to process a join or subquery that requires multiple scans on the same index.